burnedpopcorn/BetterRunner/README.md

 ### Background Color Changer
 There is now a Background Color Changer that changes the Background of the Website to Any Color you wish

+Default Background Color is Black

+Background also is no longer a Radial Gradient, but instead a Solid Color of your choice

+### Better Favicon Support
+If ```favicon.png``` is available and in the same folder as betterrunner.html, then it will be used as the Website's Icon

 And that's all
 > [!WARNING]